MiningMark48/Tidal-Bot/README.md

 <!-- [![Tidal Wave](https://discord.com/api/guilds/138819614275665920/embed.png)](https://discord.gg/SMCEXw5) -->

  Tidal Bot is a personal bot for [Discord](https://discord.com) written in Python using [discord.py](https://github.com/Rapptz/discord.py) that serves the needs of the [Tidal Waves](https://discord.gg/SMCEXw5).
+Currently, Tidal Bot is private and added to select servers.
+I hope to change this in the near future.

  For Tidal Bot's predecessor written in Java, see [Tidal-Bot-Java](https://github.com/MiningMark48/Tidal-Bot-Java).